Kjærstrup: Raben family

 In 1725, the cavalry district was dissolved and the land divided into estates and sold in public auction.
 Kjærstrup, Aalholm and Bremersvold were acquired by Emerentia Raben, née von Levetzau, the widow of Johan Otto Raben, She immediately ceded Kjærstrup and Bremersvold to her son-in-law Niels Rosenkrantz Schack but under the reservation that the estates would revert to the Raben family if his marriage with Sophie Hedewig Raben remained without children.
-Emerentia von Levetzau bought both estates back in 1732 after Niels Rosenkrantz Schack had passed away without children the previous year.
+Emerentia von Levetzau bought both estates back in 1732 after Niels Rosenkrantz Schack had died without children the previous year.
 On her death in 1746, Kjærstrup and Bremersvold passed to her son, Christian Frederik Raben.
 He constructed a new main building on the foundations of the Gøye family's buildings.

 Sophus Frederik Raben-Levetzau inherited Kjærstrup and Bremersvold in 1820 but died just eight years later.
 His widow, Charlotte Emerentia Rosenkrantz-Huitfeldt, managed the estates after her husband's death with assistance from her nephew, baron Gottlob Rosenkrantz.
 She wanted to endow the estates to the nephew but this resulted in a legal dispute with the Raben family which had still not been settled at the time of her death in 1843.
 Two Supreme Court rulings in 1844 and 1850 ended up ceding both estates to the Raben family.